abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ## Logs

-You can view the all logs in *Logs* tab.
-To see the logs you have to choice an application also you can add filter using the search textbox or selecting a specific log level.
+The *Logs* tab allows you to view all logs.
+To access logs, simply select an application.
+You can also apply filters using the search textbox or by selecting a specific log level.
 The *Clear* button removes all logs.
-When new logs coming it's automacilly scrolls if the *Auto Scroll* checked.
+If *Auto Scroll* is checked, the display automatically scrolls when new logs are received.